singh98035/Project-Report/README.md

 in moodle we see the competence in the site administration. in which we can check add the famework and select the framework for activity like assignment etc.

+### April-16-2020.

+Today, we studied in brief about competence and our provide some link related to moodle competence framework. <br />
+***Firstly we have the link about competence***.[ https://docs.moodle.org/38/en/Competencies]( https://docs.moodle.org/38/en/Competencies). <br />
+Which we study about competence, Competencies describe the level of understanding or proficiency of a learner in certain subject-related skills.
+Competency-based education (CBE), CBE for admins, teacher and student.
+>In which we study about **How to setup it?** how we can enable this ?. after we study about outcome on this link [https://docs.moodle.org/38/en/Outcomes](https://docs.moodle.org/38/en/Outcomes) which we In simple terms outcomes are similar to sub components of a grade.
+A grade is an assessment of overall performance that may include tests, participation, attendance and projects.
+Outcomes assess specific levels of knowledge through a series of statements, that maybe coded with numbers or letters.
+Thus an overall grade can be given for a course, along with statements about specific competencies in the form of outcomes. <br />
+we studied that administration can setup framework then can add competencies to them.
+In this administrator can create the learning plan, add competencies to that plan and then assign to particular selected individual or to whole organisation. <br />
+After this i can study about competency framework. the teacher add the competence framework and competence in course and activity.teacher views the breakdown from the **site Administration** and rate the competence rate like competent , just competent, excellent.
+> we are adding competencies to ***competence Framework*** we can add competence  like manully,import and export.
+It support .csv file.